 The Full Cycle of Breathability

-The cycle of breathability in professional circles is generally regarded as the evaporation of moisture from the wall fabric to the environment.
+The cycle of breathability is generally regarded as the evaporation of moisture from the wall fabric to the environment.

-An important source of vapors that the wall fabric is constantly subject to is the soil under the building.
+An important source of moisture that the wall fabric is constantly subject to is the soil under the building.

 - Rainwater penetration (Liquid moisture)